SS-31 (Elamipretide)

 Can SS-31 be used with NAD+ boosters and will they interact?

 Yes, SS-31 and NAD+ are synergistic because both target mitochondrial function through complementary mechanisms - SS-31 directly protects cardiolipin while NAD+ supports electron transport chain enzymes.
-Combining them may enhance energy production more than either alone.
+Combining them may energy production more than either alone.

 What's the difference between clinical-grade SS-31 (40mg daily) and athletic performance doses?